suneeta-mall/fable-flow/docs/books/curious_cassie/cassies_harbour_quest/book.md

 ## 🎉 Hey Kids!
 Are You Ready for an Adventure?

-Join Cassie and her little brother Caleb on an amazing adventure to Sydney Harbour!
-You'll bake delicious cakes, catch real fish, and discover why boats float while stones sink.
-Get ready to learn cool science secrets, meet marine biologists, and help protect the ocean—all in one exciting day!
+Jump into an amazing adventure with Cassie, a curious six-year-old just like you!
+When Cassie visits Sydney Harbour, she discovers that science is hiding everywhere—in cake batter, swimming fish, floating boats, and even in camouflaged crabs.
+You'll learn how to do cool experiments, sing catchy science songs, and discover why asking "But why?" is the best question ever!

 ![Story Adventure](image_0.png){width=60%}